postmannen/steward/README.md

 replyRetries
 // Timeout for long a process should be allowed to operate methodTimeout
+// Timeout for long a process should be allowed to operate ReplyMethodTimeout int
 // Directory is a string that can be used to create the
 //directory structure when saving the result of some method.
 // For example "syslog","metrics", or "metrics/mysensor"